UTM codes are a mandatory tool for professionals working with social media or traffic analysis.

 *Tip: If you need a quick way to build a custom URL, our friends at EffinAmazing, even built a tool for it.

-With it, you can attribute traffic, conversion, and sales to each unique marketing play you're using.
+With that, you can attribute traffic, conversion, and sales to each unique marketing play you’re using.

 UTMs and Social Media